b01jan/Downloads-organizer/README.md

  Folders that are downloaded are also automaticly moved to the 'FOLDERS' folder.
  The script is very easy to addapt to suit your needs, so feel free to tinquer with it.

- I also included an .exe version of the script, which I made with pyinstaller.
+ I recommend using .exe version of the script, which can easily be made with pyinstaller.
  I personnally put the .exe file in my startup folder so that it automaticly organizes my files when I log in on my computer (C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp).

  This is my first project to be posted on github.
 So please adjust your expectations accordingly :) .